lightning/bolts/07-routing-gossip.md

 `bitcoin-key-2` to `funding-pubkey`s of `node-id-1` and `node-id-2`
 respectively.

-The creating node MUST set `bitcoin-signature-1` to the signature of the double-SHA256 of `node-id-1` using `bitcoin-key-1`, and set `bitcoin-signature-2` to the signature of the double-SHA256 of `node-id-2` using `bitcoin-key-2`
+The creating node MUST compute the double-SHA256 hash `h` of the message, starting at offset 256, up to the end of the message.
+Thus the hash skips the 4 signatures, but hashes the rest of the message, including any future fields appended to the end.

-The creating node MUST set `node-signature-1` and `node-signature-2` to the signature of the double-SHA256 of the message after the end of `node-signature-2`, using `node-id-1` and `node-id-2` as keys respectively.
+`node-signature-1` and `node-signature-2` MUST be valid signatures of the hash `h` using the secret associated with `node-id-1` and `node-id-2` respectively.
+`bitcoin-signature-1` and `bitcoin-signature-2` MUST be valid signatures of the hash `h` using the secret associated with `bitcoin-key-1` and `bitcoin-key-2` respectively.

 The creating node SHOULD set `len` to the minimum length required to hold the `features` bits it sets.